 You think (or possibly say out loud to the dog): “Ugh.
 Really?
 I have an entire program written around exactly that!
 Pay for and download the freakin’ thing.
 I’m not replying to this email for the third time this week.
 That’s so frustrating.
 Clearly she didn’t read anything on my website.
 Also, what am I, a free advice machine?”

-If you run a business, teach a class, or in general have an opinion about anything, you’re going to get emails wanting more of the you-juice.
+If you run a business, teach a course, or in general have an opinion about anything, you’re going to get emails wanting more of the you-juice.
 Here’s the trick: you can answer emails like this in under 30 seconds.

 How?
 Canned Responses.
 It’s essentially a “copy and paste” function inside Gmail, where you can save an email template once, and then drop it into any reply email you write in the future.